Are We Our Government?

 The United States elected an African American President a decade ago and increased diversity in Congressional representation over the last few decades.

 It was reported as a major achievement when, for the first time in history, more than 100 women served on Capitol Hill.
 Pew Research deemed that very same 114th Congress the most diverse in history.
 But a closer look at the numbers reveals that the U.S. government remains a kingdom for Caucasians with penises (sans the "balls").

-African Americans represent 14 percent of the U.S. population and 8 percent of Congress.
-All but one are Democrats.
+African Americans represent 14 percent of the U.S. population and 9 percent of Congress.

-Asians represent 5.6 percent of the U.S. population and 2 percent of Congress.
-All are Democrats.
+Asians represent 6 percent of the U.S. population and 3 percent of Congress.

 The LGBT population represents 4 percent of the U.S. population and 1% of Congress.
 All are Democrats.

 The religiously unaffiliated population represents 22 percent of the U.S. population and 0% of Congress.